WhiskersReneeWe/Item-Catalog/README.md

 # Introduction

-This is a Flask Web Application for displaying items for a sports store!
-This is a very basic web app where a user can add, edit, or delete an item of his/her chosen category.
-This web app allows a user to sign in and out but only using Google accounts.
+This is a Flask Web Application that displays items for a sports store!
+This is a very basic web app where a user can add, edit, or delete an item within his/her chosen category.
+This web app allows a user sign in and sign out but only using Google accounts.
 I use OAuth to authenticate users to grant them the capabilities to add, edit, and delete items they have created before.

+The webpage design is at its bare minimum because the focus of this project is on its backend.
+I will learn more about the frontend design later on.

 # Usage